ONSgeo/geospatial-training/_docs/intro_to_qgis.md

   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_centroidspos.JPG?raw=TRUE" title="Difference between geometric centroids and centroids from 'point on surface'">
 </p>

-We will use the point on surface method, so name the outpiut for this 'edinburgh_natn_trees_points', and remove the centroids layer.
+We will use the point on surface method, so name the output for this 'edinburgh_natn_trees_points', and remove the centroids layer.

 Some spatial datasets have existing centroids available with statistical weighting applied.
-England and Wales statistical Output Areas have their population-weighted centroids avalable.
+England and Wales statistical Output Areas have their population-weighted centroids available.
 If a population-weighted centroid dataset exists, this would be the preferred choice over generating them by hand as they are the best for use in official statistics.

 ---